AndrewEastwood/enhanced-analytics/README.md

     // Google Analytics: track basket add/remove items
     //
     analytics
-      .withBasket(/* TDataBasket|Record<any>|null */) // <- this can be empty or TDataBasket AND map.basket is being invoked as well
+      .withBasket(/* TDataBasket|Record<any>|null */) // <- this can be empty or TDataBasket AND resolver.basket is being invoked as well
       .events.getEECCheckoutList()
       .when(() => true /* or your condition */)
       .push(window); // <- inject event into the dataLayer (config dataLayerName default is 'dataLayer');

     //
     // Google Analytics: track search/on-page product items
     //
     analytics
       .withCatalog(/* your array of goods; any custom data[] or TDataProduct[] */)
-      // ^ the map.product is being invoked over the each item in the given collection .events.getEECProductsList()
+      // ^ the resolver.product is being invoked over the each item in the given collection .events.getEECProductsList()
       .when(() => myProductItems.length > 0)
       .push(window);

     //
     // Google Analytics: track order creation
     //
     analytics
       .withOrder(/* TDataOrder or any custom object */)
-      // ^ invokes map.order
+      // ^ invokes resolver.order
       .events.getEECPurchased()
       .when(() => !thisOrderWasSeen) // why not, implement your logic, that prevents duplicated events .push(window);